Ray Winstone: 2004–2012

-Television
+2013–present

-In April 2013, while a guest host of the comedy quiz show Have I Got News for You, he provoked controversy by stating that Scotland's chief exports were "oil, whisky, tartan and tramps", leading to a headline in The Scotsman claiming "Ray Winstone calls Scots 'tramps' on TV quiz show".
+In April 2013, while a guest host of the comedy quiz show Have I Got News for You, he provoked controversy by stating that Scotland's chief exports were "oil, whisky, tartan, and tramps", leading to a headline in The Scotsman claiming, "Ray Winstone calls Scots 'tramps' on TV quiz show".
 Viewers complained to Ofcom and the BBC.
 In 2015, he played the role of ex-criminal Jimmy Rose in The Trials of Jimmy Rose, a three-part drama for ITV.

-Other work

-Since 2009, Winstone has fronted the advertising for betting firm Bet365.
+In 2006, Winstone appeared as the Star in a Reasonably Priced Car during series 8 of BBC's Top Gear.

+In 2015, he starred in The Gunman with Sean Penn; the film was a box-office failure.
+That same year, Winstone also featured in remake Point Break, a relative box-office success, though critically panned.
+In 2017, the actor starred in the critically acclaimed British independent film Jawbone, before 2018's critical and box-office failure King of Thieves.
+In 2019, Winstone starred in critical disaster The Queen's Corgi, and critical and box-office bomb Cats.
+Winstone then starred in Marvel's Black Widow in 2021.
+He appeared as career criminal Bobby Glass in Guy Ritchie's eight-part series The Gentlemen, which debuted on Netflix in March 2024.

+In 2025, Winstone was honoured with Honorary Heart of Sarajevo Award at the 31st Sarajevo Film Festival.

 Personal life

 Winstone met his wife, Elaine McCausland, while filming That Summer in 1979.
-They have three daughters; the eldest two, Lois and Jaime, are actresses.
+They have three daughters; the elder two, Lois and Jaime, are actresses.
 Winstone lives with his wife in Roydon, Essex.

-He is an avid fan of West Ham United and promoted their 2009 home kit.
-Winstone was declared bankrupt on 4 October 1988 and again on 19 March 1993.
-In March 2019, Winstone expressed a preference for leaving the European Union without a deal, in the context of Brexit and argued against holding a second referendum, stating that it would lead to "rebellion" and that "The country voted to leave.
-Then that's democracy, you leave".
+He is a fan of West Ham United and promoted their 2009 home kit.

+Winstone was declared bankrupt on 4 October 1988, and again on 19 March 1993.

+In 2019, in the context of Brexit, Winstone expressed a preference for leaving the European Union without a deal and argued against holding a second referendum, stating that it would lead to "rebellion" and that "the country voted to leave.
+Then that's democracy, you leave."